insight-creative/milksource.com/content/careers/shop-mechanic-equipment-operator-irrigation-technician.md

 **Salary:** $18 - $23 hour

 **Overall Responsibilities:** Tillage and planting with a modern fleet of equipment; well and pivot repair, along with various other tasks depending on the season.
-Normal hours are Monday to Friday 7am-4:30pm.
+Normal hours are Monday to Friday 7 am - 4:30 pm.

 **Key Tasks & Responsibilities:**